sindresorhus/spdx-license-list/readme.md

 Type: `object`

-The licenses are indexed by their identifier and contains a `name` property with the full name of the license, `osiApproved` boolean for whether the license is [OSI Approved](http://opensource.org/licenses) and `license` for full license content.
+The licenses are indexed by their identifier and contains a `name` property with the full name of the license, `osiApproved` boolean for whether the license is [OSI Approved](http://opensource.org/licenses) and `license` for full license text.

 ## License